grafik-agency/openconnect-pipe/README.md

 This pipe will connect to a secure vpn to allow pushing repo files using git-ftp.

+Open connect is currently not working for some hosts.
+We are working to resolve.
+Currently this is just a modifed version of [Bitbucket sftp-deploy pipe](https://bitbucket.org/atlassian/sftp-deploy/src)

 ## How it works

 Add a step to your pipeline and include the pipe like below (replace the values in < >).